loginid1/loginid-checkout-web-demo/docs/spec.md

 ![image](1_1_registration.svg "=100%x100%")

- There are three feature-set
+ There are three feature-sets

 ###### 1.1 - User registration

-1.1.1 - User is prompt to enter a username in order to register 1.1.2 - User is then prompt by their device to register with FIDO2 using their biometric (or pin/password)
+1.1.1 - User is prompted to enter a username in order to register 1.1.2 - User is then prompted by their device to register with FIDO2 using their biometric (or pin/password)

 ###### 1.2 - User authentication

-Once registration is completed, user can sign back to the vault at any time using their FIDO2 device
+Once registration is completed, a user can sign back to the vault at any time using their FIDO2 device

- 1.2.1 - User is prompt to enter a username
+ 1.2.1 - User is prompted to enter a username
- 1.2.2 - User is prompt by their device to authenticate with FIDO2
+ 1.2.2 - User is prompted by their device to authenticate with FIDO2

  ###### 1.3 - Add device

  Add device feature allows user to add multiple FIDO2 devices to their credential set.
 This will allow the user to authenticate with any of the devices to their account.
-This process requires user to obtain the registration code from the device they had already successfully register (describes later in 2.3.3).
+This process requires a user to obtain the registration code from the device they have already successfully registered (described later in 2.3.3).

- From a new device user will get to the registration page (1.1.1).
-User requires to enter their username and select the Add device checkbox (1.3.1).
+ From a new device, a user will get to the registration page (1.1.1).
+A user is required to enter their username and select the Add device checkbox (1.3.1).
 This will show an input box where they can enter the registration code they had obtained in 2.3.3.
-User is then required to perform FIDO2 attestation to complete the process.
+The user is then required to perform FIDO2 attestation to complete the process.

  ##### 2.0 User account management component

-This component has many feature-sets and only accessible after the user performed authentication with their FIDO2 device.
+This component has many feature-sets and is only accessible after the user performed authentication with their FIDO2 device.

 Here are the main feature-sets: